isBre/Ethics-in-AI-Notes/index.md

 &nbsp;

-# Responsibility and Automation in Socio-Technical Systems (Seminar)

-In the field of complex socio-technical organizations, allocating responsibilities among participants is a challenging task.
-The role of humans interacting with highly automated systems is a crucial consideration.
-Determining who bears responsibility for accidents in highly automated systems is a complex ethical and legal issue.
-This text explores the concept of responsibility and automation within the context of air traffic management.

-Understanding Responsibility
-To illustrate the concept of responsibility, let us consider the case of a ship captain, referred to as X. X was responsible for the safety of the passengers and crew.
-However, due to his irresponsible behavior, including getting drunk during the last voyage, the ship was lost with all aboard.
-Although rumors of his insanity circulated, the doctors held him responsible for his actions.
-X was found criminally responsible for his negligent conduct and legally responsible for the loss of life and property.
-Despite still being alive, he carries moral responsibility for the deaths of many women and children (Hart, 1970).

-Liability in Socio-Technical Systems
-Liability in socio-technical systems can be categorized into various forms, including legal, civil, criminal, and administrative liability.
-Each form encompasses different aspects, such as fault liability (negligent or intentional actions) and special cases specific to certain contexts.
-It is essential to understand these liability frameworks when examining responsibility and automation in air traffic management.

-The Future of Air Traffic Management
-Over the next 30 years, the development of new generation air traffic management systems is expected.
-These systems will be highly automated, aiming to enhance capacity, safety, efficiency, and sustainability.
-They will operate with varying degrees of human supervision or even without any direct human involvement.
-This increased automation poses important questions about the allocation of responsibilities and the role of humans in such systems.

-Implications of Automation
-Automation in air traffic management entails the delegation of tasks from operators to technology.
-Humans will assume the roles of controllers and supervisors, operating in a hybrid agency alongside machines.
-Machine intelligence and autonomy will play a significant role, challenging operators to cope with the complexity introduced by advanced technology.
-It is important to note that automation is not an all-or-nothing concept but rather a spectrum with different levels of automation.

-Level of Automation and Liability Risk
-The level of automation directly impacts liability risks.
-As the level of automation increases, the technology provider assumes more liability, while the human operator's liability decreases.
-However, the use of technologies with intermediate levels of automation can result in high liability risks for both the technology provider and the human operator.
-Striking a balance between automation and liability is crucial to ensure accountability and mitigate risks effectively.

-Fragmentation of Tasks and Liability
-In socio-technical systems, the fragmentation of tasks can lead to uncertainty and complexity in procedures.
-For human operators, it becomes challenging to determine how and by whom each task should be carried out, resulting in a high liability risk for negligence.
-Likewise, technology providers face difficulties in designing human-machine interfaces that adequately support decision-making and provide comprehensive information.
-They also bear a high product liability risk due to design and information defects.

-Liability Shift in Highly Automated Systems
-In highly automated systems or AI systems, there is a gradual shift in liability from individual operators to the organizations developing, using, and maintaining the technology.
-This liability shift can be attributed to product liability, organizational or no-fault liability, and vicarious liability for faults of employees.
-As automation advances, it is crucial to assess liability as early as possible in the technology's life cycle, considering the role of technology in accidents.

-Decision-Making Authority
-Effective decision-making authority is a crucial aspect of socio-technical systems.
-In joint cognitive systems involving humans and AI, questions arise regarding decision-making roles and responsibilities.
-Laws.

-&nbsp;

-&nbsp;

 # 🟥 The Regulation of Online Targeted Advertising: Is Consent Enough?

 Online advertising has become an integral part of the digital ecosystem, with various forms such as display and video ads, search ads, social media ads, in-app ads, and conversational ads.
 The process involves the collection and analysis of personal data, allowing advertisers to create targeted and personalized campaigns.
 However, concerns have been raised about the extent to which individuals' consent alone is sufficient to regulate this practice.
 This text explores the current state of online advertising, the role of consent in EU regulation, the limits of consent, and recent developments in EU law related to online advertising.